Lewa Safari Camp

 Camel Riding

 Lewa Safari Camp also offers evening camel rides.
 Although less elegant than horse riding, it is suitable for those without riding skills.
-The camels are led by Samburu handlers and it is picturesque experience.
+The camels are led by Samburu handlers and it is a picturesque experience.
 Camel riding is subject to availability and there is an additional charge.

 Kenya Camel Trekking safari